UniMath/agda-unimath/src/real-numbers/metric-space-of-real-numbers.lagda.md

 ## Properties

-### The standard saturated metric space of real numbers is saturated
+### The standard metric space of real numbers is saturated

 ```agda
 module _